Porn Cones & Cat Ladies

 Cat lady.

-It’s a term that’s been reclaimed, at least in the circles I run in, generally accepted as a nod to good taste in literature, knowledge of the best places to grab lunch, and a tendency to keep the company of regal friends that purr.
-Recently, I watched a pink-faced pundit get apoplectic about cat ladies, spittle flying from his mean mouth, but had to laugh when I found myself in agreement with him.
+It’s a term that’s been reclaimed, at least in the circles I run in, and is generally accepted as a nod to good taste in literature, knowledge of the best lunch spots, and a tendency to keep the company of regal friends that purr.
+Recently, I watched a pink-faced pundit get apoplectic about cat ladies, spittle flying from his mouth, but had to laugh when I found myself in agreement with him.
 Cat ladies are definitely guilty of moving certain books to the front of the library, where they’re better displayed, in order to reach the tender hearts of children who are not their own.

 *